 - Los Angeles to Honolulu (and back) via American Airlines

-Also, be flexible about when you fly.
-If you’re fine with an earlier, later, or oddly timed flight, you’ll encounter deep discounts.
+Pro Tip: Be flexible about when you fly.
+If you’re fine with an earlier, later, or oddly timed flight, you’re likely to find a better deal.

 Reserve a Hotel Away From the Beach

 Hawaii is known for its beautiful beaches, but it’s so much more than that.
 The sparkling waves and sand are exquisite, no doubt.
 However, there are also captivating views of luscious greenery at every turn.
 The whole state is bursting with vibrant flora and fauna.